openflighthpc/flight-job-service/api/docs/routes.md

 ## POST - /submissions

 Submit an existing script to the scheduler.
-Note this route MAY return `503 Service Unavailable` due to the underlining system command failing.
+NOTE: The API will respond 201 create if it successfully makes a record of the job.
+This does not mean the job was submitted correctly.
+Check the `success` flag to determine if the scheduler accepted the job correctly.

 ```
 POST /v0/submissions